-With test case one (TC1), the ability of the EHG to provide renewable chemical energy carriers to sectors where the processes are difficult or expensive to electrify is evaluated.
+For the evaluation of the simulation results, exemplary days are considered, upon which the described operation of the EHG becomes particularly clear.
+In addition, the entire period is evaluated in order to illustrate the grid-serving operation of the decentralized plant network.
+With Test Case one (TC1), the ability of the EHG to provide renewable chemical energy carriers to sectors where the processes are difficult or expensive to electrify is evaluated.
 The industrial area in TC1 described in the previous section with its demand for chemical energy carriers can be provided with the energy flows shown in Figure 4.
-Depicted are the energy flows, including the conversion paths of the individual energy sources as of March 3, 2021 including the total losses (10.4 MW h) due to conversion and storage efficiencies.
-It is depicted that around 20.2 MW h of electrical energy is converted to around 7.2 MW h methane, 0.6 MW h hydrogen for the gas station and 6.8 MW h are temporarily stored in the battery.
+Depicted are the energy flows, including the conversion paths of the individual energy sources as of 3 March 2021 including the total losses (9.4 MW h) due to conversion efficiencies.
+It is depicted that around 13.4 MW h of electrical energy is converted to around 9.2 MW h hydrogen that is further processed to around 7.2 MW h methane and 0.6 MW h hydrogen for the gas station.
+About 2.0 MW h are either used as heat energy or summed up within the total losses.
 By replacing about 7.2 MW h of natural gas with renewable methane, approximately 1.45 t of CO2 emissions can be avoided.
-Most of the energy is already sourced from the natural gas grid and converted to electrical power and heat by the combined heat and power plant (CHP).
+Most of the energy is already sourced from the natural gas grid and converted to electrical power and heat by the Combined Heat and Power Plant (CHP).
 However, the fluctuation in the electrical grid can be used to contribute other chemical energy carriers from renewable energy, for example, hydrogen.
 A total amount of 18.7 t of hydrogen is produced under the grid-supporting operation conditions over the entire simulation period of nine months.
-By selling this product as green hydrogen, ignoring possible uncertainties or cost-related to certification, a revenue of around 107 000 EUR can be achieved.
+By selling this product as green hydrogen, ignoring possible uncertainties or costs related to certification, a revenue of around EUR 107,000 can be achieved.

 A more detailed look into the electrical energy amount depicted in Figure 4 is given in Figure 5.
 Here, the electrical load profile with and without the EHG interacting is shown.
 Negative values mean backfeeding into the transmission grid level.
-The attenuating potential of the EHG can be quantified for the considered date by a reduction of 29.8% concerning the maximum power deviation over one day according to eq.
-7. This relieves the existing grid infrastructure and opens the possibility for additional RESs.
-If the entire simulation period (1st January until 30st September 2021) is considered, the average attenuation through the EHG is 11.6%.
+The attenuating potential of the EHG can be quantified for the considered date by a reduction of 29.8% concerning the maximum power deviation over one day according to Equation (7).
+This relieves the existing grid infrastructure and opens the possibility for additional RESs.
+If the entire simulation period (1 January until 30 September 2021) is considered, the average attenuation through the EHG is 11.6%.
+To evaluate the quality of the provided flexibility and hence the electricity grid supporting effort the EHG can achieve, a Power Spectral Density (PSD) analysis is conducted and shown in Figure 6.
+The relative power variation c with and without the EHG interacting is depicted over the frequency f for 3 March 2021.
+The solid line depicts the power variation with the EHG interacting.
+For a frequency of 2 h-1 or lower, the EHG can reduce the fluctuation.
+Around frequencies of 15 min-1 the power variation is even increased which in combination indicates that the flexibility provision by the presented EHG instance is only useful for longer time periods.